SCHW official logo SCHW

 Company history and background logo History and Background

-Charles Schwab Corporation was founded by Charles R. Schwab in 1971 as a discount brokerage firm.
-It pioneered the concept of providing low-cost investment services to individual investors.
-Key milestones include the introduction of the first touch-tone telephone trading system in the 1980s, the launch of its online platform in the 1990s, and significant acquisitions, notably TD Ameritrade in 2020, which substantially expanded its client base and asset under management.
+Charles Schwab Corporation was founded by Charles R. Schwab in 1971.
+It began as a small discount brokerage firm and has since evolved into a leading provider of financial services.
+Key milestones include its pioneering role in discount brokerage, the introduction of online trading in the 1990s, and significant acquisitions like that of TD Ameritrade in 2020, which significantly expanded its client base and asset under management.

 Company business area logo Core Business Areas